fabosch/socket.io-ratelimiter/README.md

 # Socket.IO-ratelimiter

-## This project is not directly affiliated with "socket.io" (Not official)
+## This project is not affiliated with "socket.io" (Not official)
+## Work In Progress, you shouldn't confidently use this in production.
+(It does work though)

 ## How to use:
 The module.exports (= require('socket.io-ratelimiter')) currently include the SocketIORateLimiter class and the SocketUser class